evaEko/knife_whetting_level/docs/QUICK_START.md

 ### Download the firmware

-Go to the [latest Actions run](https://github.com/evaEko/knife_whetting_level/actions/runs/) and download the `knife_level_firmware` artifact.
+Go to the [latest workflow run](https://github.com/evaEko/knife_whetting_level/actions/workflows/build.yml) and download the `knife_level_firmware` artifact.
 Extract the zip — it contains everything you need.

 > **Want to change preset angles or tolerance?** Edit `src/angles.csv` or `src/config.py` before flashing.
 See [HOW_TO_FIRMWARE.md](HOW_TO_FIRMWARE.md) for the full manual build and flash instructions.